 Gambling Advertising Exposure Fell Pre- and Post-Watershed

-Total gambling advertising exposure before the 9pm watershed fell by 78% and the advertisements not shown in the period did not switch to other evening programmes as the post-watershed analysis showed also a decline in gambling ads exposure, 28%.
+Total gambling advertising exposure before the 9pm watershed fell by 78% and the advertisements not shown in the period did not switch to other evening programs as the post-watershed analysis showed also a decline in gambling ads exposure, 28%.

 “The success of the whistle to whistle ban is a clear example of that commitment and I’m very pleased at how effective it has been during its first year in operation.
 In particular, it’s encouraging to see that it has effectively eliminated children’s ability to view betting adverts during live televised sport.
 I am determined that the BGC will lead a race to the top in terms of industry standards and we want to drive more changes in the future.”Michael Dugher, CEO, Betting and Gaming Council